mikessh/vdjtools-doc/sphinx/operate.rst

    .. note::

-       A joint clonotype is comprised of all clonotypes in all samples that match under the specified ``-i`` rule.
+       Joint clonotype is formed as a union of all clonotype variants in all samples that match under the specified ``-i`` rule.

 -  Normalized count is calculated by scaling normalized frequencies so that the joint clonotypes with smallest frequency has a count